|Previous (Book 1)||INDEX||Next|

 “Idiots,” Luci muttered under her breath, even as the two of them ignored her in favour of glaring at each other.
 She could do better than people so petty.
 Right?
 Maybe?

 As the five minute warning bell went off, Luci saw a girl who had to be Corry’s twin sister enter, given the physical similarity.
 She was accompanied by another girl with a crystal necklace, who had pink hair.
-Except the redhead was saying her friend hadn’t always had pink hair, last year it was green, and oh God, their conversation seemed so boring and shallow.
+Except the redhead was saying her friend hadn’t always had pink hair, last year it was green, though pink went better with her outfit, and oh God, their conversation seemed so boring and shallow.
 Rejected.

 Then a shorter boy entered by himself; he looked too introverted.
 Then a taller blonde boy; he gravitated immediately towards Julie.
 Then more students, and in all cases, Luci found that she was rejecting them as possible friends for one reason or another.
-In large part because their cliques here had already formed.
+In large part because it seemed like the cliques here had already formed.
 For the first time, the advice of her counsellor hit home: ‘Skipping Grade Nine is a BAD idea.’

 The final bell chose that moment to ring, the two teenagers turning and blinking in the direction of the classroom.
 They jumped to their feet and leapt for the entrance, both squeezing through at the same time.